MoamenZaher/MoamenZaher.github.io/content/supervision/AR application in physical therapy/index.md

 ## Publications
 - Enhancing Physical Therapy through Transformer-Based Models: A Study on Exercise Classification.
+(Accepted at IMSA [an IEEE Conference]by not published yet)

 - Physical Rehabilitation Exercises Classification Using Deep Learning Models.
+(Accepted at ICEENG [an IEEE Conference]by not published yet)

 This project represents a significant advancement in the field of physical therapy, showcasing the potential of interdisciplinary research and the application of modern technologies to improve healthcare outcomes.